timkiely/scarpe-nyc-taxi-data-public/README.md

 This repository builds on the work of [Todd Schneider](http://toddwschneider.com).
 See the LICENSE for relevant distribution acknowledgements.

 These scripts download, process, and makes available over 1.3 billion taxi and Uber trips originating in New York City.
 The data is processed in a [PostgreSQL](http://www.postgresql.org/) database, and uses [PostGIS](http://postgis.net/) for spatial calculations, in particular mapping latitude/longitude coordinates to census tracts.
-The data is then uploaded to both [AWS Redshift](https://aws.amazon.com/redshift/) and [AWS RDS for Postgres](https://aws.amazon.com/rds/postgresql/) via [AWS S3](https://aws.amazon.com/s3/).
+The data is then uploaded to [AWS Redshift](https://aws.amazon.com/redshift/).

 The [TLC data](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) comes from the NYC Taxi & Limousine Commission.